-Ivacy VPN has a reputation for being the cheapest great VPN available.
-With the VPN industry prices going up and pricing plans shifting towards shorter-term deals, I’ve decided to find out whether this provider could be an alternative with the best bang-for-the-buck ratio.
+Ivacy VPN has a reputation for being one of the cheapest top-shelf VPN services.
+With the VPN industry prices going up and pricing plans shifting towards shorter-term deals, I’ve decided to find out whether this provider could be an alternative with the best bang-for-your-buck ratio.

 Hopefully, my Ivacy VPN review will answer these and other questions, helping you to decide if this service suits your needs.

 Not only is Ivacy VPN safe to use, but it also makes your whole online experience secure and private.
 To protect users and their anonymity, Ivacy offers a strong package of security features.
 In this section, I’ll discuss this suite in detail, including the encryption standard, tunneling protocols, the kill switch, leak protection, and more.

 Ivacy VPN uses bank-grade encryption, making your traffic completely unreadable for any third-parties who might be watching.
 Breaking AES-256 encryption would take billions of years, so even trying is pointless.